Current Position: W. Garfield Weston Post-doctoral Fellow in Northern Research – Acadia University

 I completed my PhD at Carleton University examining how parasites and contaminants can interact within a host to affect reproduction and survival under the supervision of Dr. Mark Forbes and Dr. Grant Gilchrist (ECCC).
 Since 2007 I have also worked in collaboration with the Nunavut Arctic College and ECCC to develop the Wildlife Contaminants Workshop for the Environmental Technology Program.
 This work is ongoing (funded by the Northern Contaminants Program), and I am collaborating with partners at Trent University on assessing how contaminants education in northern Canada can best help prepare students to be active members in the research community.

-I am currently a Weston Post-Doctoral Fellow at Acadia University working with Dr. Mark Mallory and other collaborators from ECCC (Dr. Birgit Braune and Dr. Rob Letcher) and the Vancouver Aquarium (Dr. Peter Ross).
+I am currently a W. Garfield Weston Post-Doctoral Fellow in Northern Research at Acadia University working with Dr. Mark Mallory and other collaborators from ECCC (Dr. Birgit Braune and Dr. Rob Letcher) and the Vancouver Aquarium (Dr. Peter Ross).
 This research follows up on work that I started during my MSc when I was finding plastic debris in the stomachs of seabirds while sorting through diet items.
 I am now investigating how plastic debris may act as a vector for contaminants in marine wildlife.

 See full CV here for more information.